-Director, Housing Finance and Policy
+Senior Director, Housing and Consumer Finance

 Expertise: Housing finance, foreclosure prevention, predatory lending, consumer financial protection, legal aid

-Julia received her bachelor’s degree in government from Harvard College and her J.D. from Harvard Law School.
+Gordon received her bachelor’s degree in government from Harvard College and her J.D. from Harvard Law School.